acivux/Tournament-Results/README.md

 ```\include tournament.sql```

 The tournament database should now be set up for testing.
+You may close the psql command line tool.

 ######Run the Test
 - Run `tournament_test.py`